Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 sendmail_from ="yourmail@gmail.com"

-SMTP and smtp_port settings are the same as we set in sendmail.ini above.
+SMTP and smtp_port settings in php.ini are the same as we set in sendmail.ini in Step 1.

 <?php